ryanduncuft/Ryze-Tha-Kidd-Website/README.md

 To view the project locally:

-1.  **Open with Live Server (Recommended):** If you use VS Code, install the "Live Server" extension.
-Then, simply right-click on the `index.html` file in your project directory and select "Open with Live Server".
+1.  **Open with Five Server (Recommended):** If you use VS Code, install the "Give Server" extension.
+Then, simply right-click on the `index.html` file in your project directory and select "Open with Five Server".
 This will launch the website in your default browser and automatically refresh it as you make changes.

     *Alternatively, you can manually open the `index.html` file in your web browser by double-clicking it.*